DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning.md

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT doesn't have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-3-mentor-materials)

 ## Week 4: maintaining high behavioural expectations

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor